Alpine 4000m Peaks

 - Arête du Diable, Mont Blanc du Tacul

-These routes demand very good physical condition and basic technical climbing skills, but with commitment and preparation, they are accessible for most of people.
+These routes require good physical fitness and basic climbing skills, but with commitment and proper preparation under my guidance, they are accessible for most of people.

 Contact form